-Each one of these plan types is further broken down into three or four options.
-The price difference for these plans is reflected in the availability of certain advanced features, as well as the number of images you can upload to a gallery, total storage space, and e-commerce capabilities.
+They further break down each of these plan types into three or four options.
+The price difference for these plans reflects the availability of certain advanced features, as well as the number of images you can upload to a gallery, total storage space, and e-commerce capabilities.

 Every plan includes web hosting via Amazon Web Service (AWS).
 If you sign up for the annual plan, you also get one year of free domain registration.

 You can choose to pay monthly or annually (for a maximum of one year at a time).
 If you opt for the annual option, you’ll get a discounted price.
 At the moment, Pixpa only accepts payment with major credit cards: Mastercard, Visa, and American Express.
 You can’t pay for your plan with PayPal.

 All of the plans come with a 30-day money-back guarantee and 24/7 customer support.